click on above for the document pdf to open in new tab

 Suggestions & Complaints

 We are always striving to improve the standard of professional service to our patients.
 We would appreciate any suggestions you may have to enhance the quality of the service.
-If you have a complaint please ask for the Practice Manager or speak to your doctor so steps can be taken to remedy the situation.
+If you have a complaint please ask to speak to or write to your treating doctor so steps can be taken to remedy the situation.
+The Practice Manager maybe to be able to fascilitate that discussion

 We hope that our association will lead to good quality health care for patients seen at The Young District Medical Centre in pleasant surroundings and with helpful staff.